slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

-> *'It happens to everyone as they grow up.
-You find out who you are and what you want, and then you realize that people you've known forever don’t see things the way you do.
-So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

-> *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*
+> *'Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
+Understanding this is the beginning of wisdom.' -- Kevin kelly*

 Focus on what you can give.
 You'll receive in proportion to what you give.

 However, after taking first steps, [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Partner with people who wants you to be all you can be.

+> *'Never allow someone to be your priority while allowing yourself to be their option.' -- Mark Twain*

+> *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

 Hints:

 - Trust and vulnerability are correlated.
-If you are struggling in your relationships, odds are, you are withholding your truth.
-You need to open up, tell the truth, be honest without fear of outcome and without any neediness.
 Don’t hide your feelings from people who show you theirs.
 - If a person is nice to you and to nobody else, that person is not nice.
 - If you are lonely when you are not alone, you are in bad company.

-Humans make connections.
+- Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.

-> *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-> *'Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
-Understanding this is the beginning of wisdom.' -- Kevin kelly*